germanysources/FOSSwareSearch/README.md

 ## Notes ##
 This application uses preview features from the [github api v3](https://developer.github.com/v3/).
 This preview features can be changed without any notice.
-So we don't have a forerun to change the application, if the preview features changes.
+So we don't have a forerun to change the application, if the preview features are changing.

 ## Contributing ##
 Contributions are welcome.
 If you know an open source hosting provider, which